Renting a car and driving in Cozumel is pretty easy…until you can’t find a gas station or you get pulled over.

 And avoid the whole question of being pulled over, to begin with!

-After reading all of the above, you might decide not to rent a car in Cozumel, and instead rely on the robust taxi culture on the island.
+After reading all of the above, you might decide not to rent a car after all, and instead rely on the robust taxi culture on the island.

 Pre-arrange a taxi and agree on a flat rate fare for what you have in mind before you get going, and then relax and enjoy.